VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Whenever a method is called, append it to the log string.
 Compare log string with an expected result in a test.
 `assertEquals("methodA methodC methodB", subjectUnderTest.logString)`

+Finish day's work on the red stage.
+A broken test will help you quickly remember where you stopped yesterday.